scVENUS/PeekabooAV-Installer/README-postinstallation.md

 `vim virtualbox.conf`

-Depending on the size of your installation you might want to adjust the number of cuckoo processors (`$n`)
+If you use embed mode and depending on the size of your installation you might want to adjust the number of cuckoo processors (`$n`)

 `vim /opt/peekaboo/bin/cuckooprocessor.sh`